Virginia’s game against Louisville postponed after coronavirus cases among Cardinals

 “Our coaching staff was already on that path, and with more positives showing up today again in the same area of the defense, that stressed us a bit, and I think that there’s concern for the other linemen and also the fact that when you get into the training room, that’s a definite concern.”

-The postponement marks yet another virus-related delay for the Cavaliers, who had season openers against Georgia and Virginia Military Institute canceled and another against Virginia Tech pushed back.
+The postponement marked yet another virus-related delay for the Cavaliers, who had season openers against Georgia and Virginia Military Institute canceled and another against Virginia Tech pushed back.

 The reigning ACC Coastal Division champions originally were set to open Sept.
-7 against the Bulldogs at Mercedes-Benz Stadium in Atlanta in a nationally televised prime-time showdown.
+7 against Georgia at Mercedes-Benz Stadium in Atlanta in a nationally televised prime-time showdown.
 Uncertainty surrounding the pandemic led to that game being scrapped.

 With the ACC moving to 10 conference games and one nonconference opponent for each school in an effort to salvage the season, the Cavaliers added VMI for the opener Sept.
 11. That game was canceled when the Southern Conference voted not to play fall sports.